LordRusk/gocaudices/readme.md

 - Configure

 Gocaudices can be configured through adding `Blocks` in the `blocks.go` file.
 Add individual scripts or commands, their update intriguers (0 means it will only update on signal), and their update signals.
 I've left an example of a normal `blocks.go` config file that works with [my dotfiles](https://github.com/lordrusk/artixdwm).
+NOTE: commands are not run in any shell, rather with `os/exec`.
+Because of this, commands like `georona | cut -d' ' -f1,3` won't work.
+Gocaudices does, however, automatically split command and args.
+So `disk /home` works.

 - Update a module